JavarBS/JavarBS/README.md

 ---

-⚡ *Open to all Data Analyst opportunities!*
+⚡ Open to Data Analyst, Business Analyst, and Project Management roles!